kohler/hotcrp/devel/apidoc/index.md

 ## Authentication

-Programmatic use of HotCRP’s API should authenticate using bearer tokens.
+External applications should authenticate to HotCRP’s API using bearer tokens.
 Obtain an API token using Account settings > Developer.

 HotCRP Javascript makes API calls using session cookies for authentication.